inducer/lecture-tube/README.md

 to log time-coded page numbers in the [Okular](https://en.wikipedia.org/wiki/Okular) PDF viewer.

 Not on Linux or don't have Okular?
-All you need to do is write a seconds-based timestamp and the current PDF slide number to a file.
+All you need to do is write a line to a file every second or so containing

+    TIMESTAMP SLIDE_NUMBER

+The timestamp is seconds-based and allowed to contain a decimal point.
 Scripts/patches for other PDF readers/presentation programs welcome.

 ## Posptrocessing